 For example, for this image, human label 100% is about a cat.
 And for this image, human person is certainly about human.
 And for this image, the human label is not human tiger cats.
 So the training data set would be like this.
 For each image, human labels what class it belongs to as a 4 dimensional vector.

 And then we will describe what is the loss function.
 Given an image, there would be a ground truth of this image.
 And there would be a prediction from the model.
-And we can see there are difference between them.
+And we can see there are differences between them.
 We might use the square loss as we used in rent price prediction.
 But however, the standard loss function for classification problem is cross entropy loss.
-Here we use cross entropy loss instead of square loss is because this the prediction of the model is usually very secure to zero or one.
+Here we use cross entropy loss instead of square loss is because the prediction of the model is usually very secure to zero or one.
 And a prediction of 0.8 is usually not regarded as a good result.

 And however, for square loss function, if the difference between these two values is very close, the gradient will be very small.
 And when we optimize the loss function using gradient descent, the small gradient usually will make the optimization process very slow.
 And here, I don't want to dive into this formula as you might not interested in this math details.